 The presence of chickweed in your lawn is not the end of the world, though, right?
 Using an IPM (Integrated Pest Management) program, establish a threshold for how much chickweed is too much.
 A healthy lawn can withstand a certain amount of weed presence without affecting the overall aesthetic of the lawn.

-Animals love foraging on chickweeds and are commonly eaten by everything from pet birds and chickens, pigs, rabbits, horses, and cows.
+Animals love foraging on chickweed, and the weeds are commonly eaten by everything, including pet birds and chickens, pigs, rabbits, horses, and cows.
 Chickweed is also regarded by herbalists as an essential plant for many topical ointments and salves.